-Rapid weight loss due to dieting or excessive exercise can also affect your hormones.
+Rapid weight loss due to dieting or excessive exercise can also affect the body’s hormones.
 The body needs time to recover after losing weight in a short amount of time.
-Being healthy and maintaining an active lifestyle can help your cycle become regular again.
+Staying healthy and maintaining an active lifestyle can help menstrual cycles become regular again.

 3. Excess weight

-Excess weight can affect when you ovulate by altering your levels of estrogen and progesterone.
+Excess weight can affect ovulation by altering the body’s levels of estrogen and progesterone.
 This can cause irregular periods.

 4. Birth control

-You can also experience a change in your cycle when you start or stop taking hormonal birth control.
+Starting or stopping taking hormonal birth control can also cause changes to the menstrual cycle.
 Birth control pills contain the hormones estrogen and progestin.
-These hormones prevent your ovaries from releasing eggs and significantly reduce the odds of becoming pregnant.
-They can also reduce the frequency of your period.
-For some people, it can take up to six months before their cycle goes back to normal after they stop using hormonal birth control.
+These hormones prevent the ovaries from releasing eggs and significantly reduce the odds of becoming pregnant.
+They can also reduce the frequency of periods.
+For some people, it may take up to three months before their cycle goes back to normal after they stop using hormonal birth control.

 PCOS is a fairly common condition that causes irregular periods.
-This condition causes your body to produce a higher amount of androgen, which is a male hormone.
-It also causes small cysts to form on the ovaries.
+This condition causes the body to produce a higher amount of androgen.
+It also causes small cysts to form on the ovaries when follicles don’t rupture to release eggs.
 In addition to irregular periods, common symptoms of polycystic ovary syndrome include:

 - Weight gain